sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 #### STATES and TRANSITION TESTING:
 When the system under test has to behave according to state machines or transition systems, or other similar logical or sequencial behaviors, decision tables are a good option to check that the system complies with its expected behavior.
 So the decision tables, specifie the triggering condition or actions that imply a state change, then all the combination of this action or events are tested.
 This methodolgy, often is combined, with others as: **code coverage** and **decision coverage** (these are described later in the text).

+Remember, that an Automata model, that is a state machine, can be ot two types: combinational or sequential.
+A combinational system, has a defined output, for the given inputs.
+A sequential system, uses a memory, to keep an state.
+More elaborate models, are the LTS systems (Lineal transition systems):

 #### USER-CASE TESTS:
 A test that mimics a real user scenario, is kwnow as user case test.
 A user-case test, aims to emulate the interaction, and common action and situations of the system under test and a normal user.
 User-case tests, check the data-flow and the process-flow, and how the system is likely to work.